-Each articling student is provided with an office in the courthouse.
+Each articling student has their own office in the courthouse and shares an adjacent student common area.
 Students are entitled to 10 days of holidays over the course of the 10-month article, as well as up to 15 days of sick leave.
 Students are eligible to participate in the Government of Alberta employee benefits program.

 Any individual qualified for admission to the Law Society of Alberta as a student-at-law may apply for a position as a student-at-law with the Provincial Court.

 Students have already been hired for the 2013/14 and 2014/15 articling years.
 The application deadline for the 2015/16 articling year is Friday, November 29, 2013.